 In June 2022, the Company entered into a new senior unsecured multicurrency revolving credit facility with substantially the same syndicate of banks that were lenders under its existing amended and restated revolving credit facility, which the Company voluntarily terminated and replaced.
 The new credit agreement matures in June 2027 and provides for a maximum aggregate principal amount of availability of \$6.0 billion.
-Borrowings under the new credit facility bear interest at a variable rate based on the Secured Overnight Financing Rate ("SOFR") or a base rate in the case of U.S. dollar borrowings, in each case, plus a specified margin based on the Company's long-term debt rating in effect from time to time.
+Borrowings under the new credit facility bear interest at a variable rate based on a Secured Overnight Financing Rate ("SOFR"), or a base rate in the case of U.S. dollar borrowings, in each case, plus a specified margin based on the Company's long-term debt rating in effect from time to time (4.23% at September 30, 2022).
 The credit facility also requires the Company to pay a facility fee based on the aggregate commitments in effect under the agreement from time to time.
 The new credit facility contains various restrictions and covenants that require the Company to, among other things, limit its consolidated indebtedness as of the end of each fiscal quarter to no more than 3.75 times the Company's consolidated net income before interest, taxes, depreciation, amortization, non-cash charges and expenses and certain other adjustments ("EBITDA") during the period of four fiscal quarters then ended, subject to certain exceptions.
+The Company was in compliance with all financial debt covenants during the first nine months of 2022.

 The Company maintains unsecured U.S. dollar and Euro commercial paper programs.
 From time to time, the Company may issue under these programs U.S. dollar commercial paper with maturities of up to 397 days from the date of issuance and Euro commercial paper with maturities of up to 183 days from the date of issuance.
-Outstanding borrowings under the U.S. dollar program were \$1.2 billion and \$916 million at June 30, 2022 and December 31, 2021, respectively, with weighted average interest rates of 1.984% and 0.295%, respectively.
-Outstanding borrowings under the Euro program were \$1.2 billion and \$905 million at June 30, 2022 and December 31, 2021, respectively, with weighted average interest rates of (0.219)% and (0.420)%, respectively.
+Outstanding borrowings under the U.S. dollar program were \$2.6 billion and \$916 million at September 30, 2022 and December 31, 2021, respectively, with weighted average interest rates of 3.369% and 0.295%, respectively.
+Outstanding borrowings under the Euro program were \$1.1 billion and \$905 million at September 30, 2022 and December 31, 2021, respectively, with weighted average interest rates of 0.804% and (0.420)%, respectively.
 The Company intends to maintain available capacity under its revolving credit facility in an amount at least equal to the aggregate outstanding borrowings under its commercial paper programs.
 Outstanding borrowings under the commercial paper programs are classified in the consolidated balance sheets as long-term as the Company has the intent to refinance this commercial paper on a long-term basis through the continued issuance of new commercial paper upon maturity, and the Company also has the ability to refinance such commercial paper under its revolving credit facility.